 So, you have decided to make a log cabin quilt!
 Perhaps you have seen some gorgeous log cabin quilt ideas at a quilt show, or maybe you have a large log cabin board going on Pinterest just like the one I have.
-Maybe you have an old quilt in your closet that speaks to you and you want to make your own version.
 But have you ever wondered how much fabric do you need to make a log cabin quilt?

 If you have studied log cabin quilts, you may have noticed that they can be an amazing opportunity to use up leftovers and scraps.
-They can be mind-blowingly gorgeous when they are master-planned with a controlled color scheme.
+They can also be mind-blowingly gorgeous when they are master-planned with a controlled color scheme.
 It is really up to you to decide the style of log cabin quilt you want to make.

 Perhaps you want to finally use a pile of “very special” fabrics that you have been collecting for a while?
 Or maybe this new project is a chance to go shopping for new fabric treasures?
 Either way, you need to start your new log cabin quilt project knowing that you have enough fabric at hand.

 Log cabin blocks, with all their seam allowances, consume a fair bit of fabric.
-The fabric requirements for a log cabin quilt will depend on the log cabin block sizes you are using.
+The log cabin quilt fabric requirements will depend on the log cabin block sizes you are using.
 In general, the narrower the “logs” in the blocks and the smaller the blocks, the more fabric you will need to complete a square foot of your quilt.
 This isn’t a bad thing.
 Most quilters have a good size stash and log cabin quilts can be the perfect way to use it up.

 How to Calculate Fabric for a Non-Scrappy Log Cabin Quilt